 After 6 sets of AMRAP Darlene exclaims that was a great bicep and lower back finisher.
-That’s not what we are trying to accomplish with our medball training.
+That’s not what we are trying to accomplish with our medicine ball training.

 When people ask what size to get I always suggest a 6lb if they are getting one and 4lb and 8lb if they are getting two.

-For reference, the NBA basketball is only 22 ounces and the MLB baseball is around 5 ounces.
+For reference, an NBA basketball is only 22 ounces and the MLB baseball is around 5 ounces.

 Programming does not match the intent.